 Below, here are 17 seemingly small Zoom meeting mistakes that can actually make a major dent in your professional image.

 It used to be the case that keeping your camera on for video calls, while encouraged (especially if others’ cameras were on), was ultimately seen as optional.
 We don’t live in that world anymore.
 Barring a serious need or special circumstance, right now, your camera should really be turned on, for all of your calls.
-Actually seeing one another is crucial for preserving a sense of continuity and community with colleagues, and currently, video calls are our only outlet for that.

 When on a video call, every little sound in your background is going to be amplified.
 And for calls involving multiple parties, without people on mute, the result can be a cacophonous mess.
 Be respectful and make mute your default.